pacificclimate/data-prep-actions/actions/format-coast/DESCRIPTION.md

 hydromodel__downscaling__GCM__physics_version = "1"
 ```

 would be combined by the indexing software into the string "r3i1p1".
-In these files, the scientists helpfully included the prefix in the attribute value, like this:
+In these files, the scientists quite reasonably included the prefix in the attribute value, like this:

 ```
 hydromodel__downscaling__GCM__realization = "r3"